ElectronicCats/CatFinder/README.md

 # CatFinder

-The electronic cats team in conjunction with The Inventor's House, have developed a new Mars Rover Kit
+The electronic cats team in conjunction with The Inventor's House A.C, have developed a new Mars Rover Kit

 The electronic cats team together with The Inventor's House have developed a new development kit for a Mars Rover in which almost everyone can participate